 - Using a stair rail can likely provide the support you need, especially when going up the stairs.
 Ideally, there would be rails on both sides

-Also it is important to note that when you are limping, you are putting abnormal loads through parts of your joints that may not appreciate it.
+**It is important to note that when you are limping, you are putting abnormal loads through parts of your joints that may not appreciate it.
 The goal is to keep your walking and stair climbing as normal as possible (I know it is easier said than done!).
-The less compensations we can learn, the happier our joints will be.
+The less compensations you can learn, the happier your joints will be.

 4. Avoid losing your balance